pkra/peterkrautzberger.org/src/posts/2018/2018-04-19-braces-yourself.md

 But perhaps current CSS is sufficient and someone will find a clever approach to achieve a similar effect.
 As I mentioned above, percentages in border radius have a neat effect; there is a lot of room to play with once you stop thinking about everything in terms of print traditions.

 **It's not semantic!** Gosh.
 What exactly does a (stretched) brace represent, semantically speaking?
-And, should you have decided to embue it with such rich meaning yourself, are you really unable to expose the relevant information using the web platform's rich accessibility stack?
+And, should you have decided to imbue it with such rich meaning yourself, are you really unable to expose the relevant information using the web platform's rich accessibility stack?
 No?
 Excellent - you should file a bug with ARIA and help push the web forward for everyone!

 **It can't look like font x!** Some fonts have a really tricky curly brace with basically an S shape in each half.
 I admit my CSS-foo is not good enough to do that.
 But besides the fact that a better designer might find a solution, I find the trade-off acceptable.
 And if there's a limitation in CSS, please file a bug with the CSS WG and help push the web forward for everyone!